Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 Without going into too much detail on floating points this gives us a way of expressing very large numbers and very small numbers but not every number in between (after all, there are infinite numbers between 0.0 and 1.0).

+Imagine using a floating point number to represent money.
+Someone comes into a store to buy a $520.04 item, and they have a coupon for $520.02.
+The remainder that they need to pay is 2 cents, right?
+Try running the next bit of code:

 ```rust
 #fn main() {
 println!("520.04 - 520.02 should be 0.02");